 If you do feel ready to start a new relationship or friendship, there are many ways to meet people.
 Joining a group can be a good way to spend time with others and get to know them at a pace that suits you.
-See Staying connected for some ideas of groups you could join.
+See our Staying connected webpage for some ideas of groups you could join.
 Some people also try online dating – an increasingly popular way for people of all ages to meet new partners.

 Learning to be alone